OzturkMahmut/Fuzzy-Controller-for-a-Differential-Drive-Robot/README.md

 ![Block Diagram of the Closed Loop Controller In Simulink](./img/fuzzy_bd.png)

-To showcase the algorithm extreme values of distance and angle according to the constraints are chosen and results are plotted:
+To showcase the algorithm, extreme values of distance and angle according to the constraints are chosen and results are plotted:

 ![ex-1](./img/ex-1-vis.png)